TheBrianGuy/EasySWFSender/README.md

 * <a href="http://jtlindsey.com/" target="_blank">jtlindsey.com</a>
 * <a href="https://github.com/jtlindsey" target="_blank">jtlindsey github</a>

 This app was Inspired by <a href="https://github.com/formspree/formspree" target="_blank">formspree</a>.
-But this: is 100% free, has unlimited messages and forms hosted on your server, has complete setup documentation for hosting on Heroku free dyno server, and is built with Ruby on Rails.
+But this is 100% free, has unlimited messages and forms hosted on your server, has complete setup documentation for hosting on Heroku free dyno server, and is built with Ruby on Rails.

 ## License